Wire stripper

 A wire stripper is a small, hand-held device used to strip the electrical insulation from electric wires.
-Wire strippers can be for general use or can be MIL-SPEC, with MIL-SPEC types being manufactured to exact tolerances, ensuring they do not nick the conductor type they are made for, which prevents too much heat build up from an electrical current moving through too small a space.

 Types

 Manual

 A simple manual crimping/wire stripper tool is a pair of opposing blades much like scissors or wire cutters.
 The addition of a center notch makes it easier to cut the insulation without cutting the wire.
 This type of wire stripper is used by rotating it around the insulation while applying pressure in order to make a cut around the insulation.
 Since the insulation is not bonded to the wire, it then pulls easily off the end.
 This type of wire stripper can be used on wires of any size.
 Another type of manual wire stripper is very similar to the simple design previously mentioned, except this type has several notches of varying size.
 This allows the user to match the notch size to the wire size, thereby eliminating the need for twisting, but can only be used on wire sizes that approximately match one of the notches.
 Once the device is clamped on, the remainder of the wire can simply be pulled out, leaving the insulation behind.

 European-style wire strippers look more like a notched pincer, with a grab that is adjusted with a screw.